Chuk Yuen (Wong Tai Sin District)

 Chuk Yuen (竹園 (bamboo garden)) or Chuk Un was a village and an area in New Kowloon of Hong Kong.
 The area located in the approximate area of present-day Wong Tai Sin.
 The name now also refers to two public housing estates, Chuk Yuen North and Chuk Yuen South Estates.

-There is a village in proper Chuk Yuen at the junction of Shatin Pass Road and Lung Cheung Road.
+Due to redevelopments starting from 1957, the only surviving part of historic Chuk Yuen is at Chuk Yuen United Village, at the junction of Shatin Pass Road and Lung Cheung Road.

 History

-The original village of Chuk Yuen was centred approximately around the current Wong Tai Sin Fire Station, beside Shatin Pass Road.
+The original village of Chuk Yuen was centered approximately around the current Wong Tai Sin Fire Station, beside Shatin Pass Road.
+The village was established in the late 17th century and contained a mix of clans, the majority of which are the Lins' (林), the Lis' (李), and the Kos' (古).
 During early British rule of New Kowloon, Shatin Pass Road was a road from a point from Kai Tak Airport to Shatin Pass in the north ridge via villages of Po Kong and Chuk Yuen.

 A forest of bamboo surrounded the village, and the village's name is derived therefrom - Chuk Yuen means bamboo garden in Chinese language.
 A river from the range north ran by the village west emptying into Kowloon Bay via Po Kong.

 In 1921, a Taoist priest built Wong Tai Sin Temple west of the village, and a Taoist group Sik Sik Yuen (嗇色園) was established to manage the temple at the same time.

+Before the 1950s, the Chuk Yuen area surrounding the village was mainly used for agriculture and raising livestock, with a small population of around 100-200 residents living in the Village.
+The area from Wong Tai Sin Police Station to Wong Tai Sin Temple was an agricultural field, with a deep creek cutting through today's Temple Mall.
+Private dairy farms were also common, with a few in the area of present-day Fung Wong Chuen and Tsz Lok Estate (Fung Wong Hill in the past), and next to Wong Tai Sin Temple.
+Within Chuk Yuen Village, there were also industries such as the Lee Dai Tung Pig House, Kwong Lung On Cloth-dying yard (廣隆安漂染廠), and Wing Yuen Silk Factory (永源絲織廠), all of which resides in the modern day Chuk Yuen United Village.